auth0/docs/articles/multifactor-authentication/guardian/admin-guide.md

 ### Configuring Guardian SMS with Twilio

-When initially setting up SMS, you have up to 100 SMS and up to 10 SMS/Hour per user to test Guardian.
+When initially setting up SMS, you have up to 100 SMS to be used for testing.
 This limit can be removed by setting up a Twilio account to use.
+Your users will always be limited to up to 10 SMS/Hour (replenishing one message an hour, up til 10) to help prevent malicious login attempts.

 Click on the **SMS** box to configure your SMS settings.

 ![](/media/articles/mfa/sms-config.png)